turingschool/frontend-lightning-talks/schedule-1811.md

 17. Acceptance testing - what and why?
 18. CSS optimization - easy wins and gotchas
 19. React - what and why?
-20. Justin -- Front End Hip - how to stay in the know on all the things
+20. Front End Hip - how to stay in the know on all the things
 21. Pairing approaches - all the types and pros/cons
 22. Tips for crafting your “Developer Identity”
 23. Team collaboration: github/PR etiquette, good workflows, best practices